Skip to the main content.

 The central creation story describes the preparations for the newest inhabitants of the earth—the First Nations people—by the spirit world’s great chiefs, as well as the events that led to the creation and naming of the landmarks within the Ktunaxa territory.
 One of the many purposes of the creation story is to map the boundaries of the territory.
 The creation story is part of a larger tapestry of stories that are interwoven throughout the central narrative; many of these describe the formation of the land while others provide lessons on how to live upon it and how to interact with all things—the earth and its elements, the creatures and plants that inhabit it, the people one will meet in their life’s journey, and our responsibilities to those who came before and will follow behind.
 Traditionally, the creation stories could take three to six days to tell.

 Cultural touchstones such as creation stories are important ways in which traditional knowledge is shared, and this knowledge is threatened within numerous Aboriginal cultures, including the Ktunaxa.
 For 10,000-14,000 years the Ktunaxa have lived in southeastern B.C., northern Idaho, and northern Montana.
 The Ktunaxa language is an isolate—there are no related language families in the world, and only 22 fluent speakers of the language remain.
 With the loss of language, there is the very real concern about the loss of traditional knowledge.
-Work that examines Indigenous stories and traditional knowledge is critical, especially as those cultures have been threatened by historic (and arguably current) governmental policies of assimilation both in Canada and the U.S., and indeed, throughout the world.
+Work that examines Indigenous stories and traditional knowledge is critical, especially as those cultures have been threatened by historic (and arguably current) governmental policies of assimilation both in Canada and the U.S. and indeed, throughout the world.
 If these touchstones are extinguished in an Indigenous culture such as that of the Ktunaxa people, the entirety of that nation’s traditional knowledge and ways of knowing will also be lost.
 The loss of language within a culture has the further effect of negative self-worth on the individual, poverty, failure of family systems, and limiting collective potential to solve problems.

-The legacy of the residential school system, migration between Aboriginal communities and cities, linguistic intermarriage, and the dominance of English and French in the overarching Canadian culture have all contributed to the erosion of Aboriginal languages; this loss has effect of diminishing access to traditional knowledge embedded in stories told in these languages.
+The legacy of the residential school system, migration between Aboriginal communities and cities, linguistic intermarriage, and the dominance of English and French in the overarching Canadian culture have all contributed to the erosion of Aboriginal languages; this loss has the effect of diminishing access to traditional knowledge embedded in stories told in these languages.
 Currently, it is expected that the next decade will mean the loss of the last generation of fluent speakers and the stories embedded in those languages.

 What does Indigenous knowledge (IK) mean?
 That’s a big question because “there are approximately 370 million Indigenous people in the world,...